Michael Najjar: outer space

-Through long-term collaborations with leading scientists, engineers, and space agencies, Najjar has been granted privileged access to locations typically closed to the public.
-In this series, he blends documentary and fictional scenarios to create visionary depictions of current and future space exploration.

-As one of Virgin Galactic's pioneering astronauts, Michael Najjar will take part in one of the future space flights on board the VSS Unity and will most likely be the first artist to travel into space.
+Michael Najjar, one of the early participants in Virgin Galactic’s astronaut program, is scheduled to take part in a future spaceflight aboard VSS Unity.
+If the flight proceeds as planned, he is expected to become one of the first artists to travel into space.

 In preparation for this flight, Najjar underwent an intensive astronaut training program at Star City (GCTC), Russia, at the German Aerospace Center (DLR) and the National AeroSpace Training And Research Center (NASTAR) in the US.
 Pushing both mental and physical limits, he subjected himself to a demanding series of training modules: a stratospheric flight in a MiG-29 jet fighter, zero gravity flights, high-G centrifuge tests, underwater training in a space suit, and a HALO parachute jump from 10,000 meters.
 The photographic and video material collected during these extreme experiences often forms the basis of his later image compositions.

 Najjar's "outer space" series also includes a compilation of contemporary visions of future life and work in space.
 These visions, inherent in the actual artworks, were commissioned by the artist and formulated in a series of 'vision statements' written by leading figures in space exploration, science, architecture and philosophy, including Buzz Aldrin, Richard Branson, Tim Smit, Michael Lopez-Alegria, Anousheh Ansari, Norman Foster, and Stephen Hawking.

 Works from the "outer space" series have been exhibited internationally in numerous museums, biennials and galleries.

 In 2017, the series was nominated for the prestigious Prix Pictet.
 Two comprehensive publications on the series were published by the publisher DISTANZ Verlag, Berlin, in 2014 and 2021.
-In addition, Michael Najjar published "Planetary Echoes" with Spector Books—a collection of essays on the future colonization of our solar system.
+In addition, Michael Najjar published "Planetary Echoes" with Spector Books – a collection of essays on the future colonization of our solar system.
 The work has been widely covered in numerous articles.
 The “outer space” series is ongoing and expands by three to four new works each year.